WARP-LAB/WARP-GUIDES-WEBPACK/03-file-loading/readme.md

 ## Building

-This example uses *bulletproof syntax* although [it can be retired for years and for good reasons](https://www.zachleat.com/web/retire-bulletproof-syntax/).
+This example uses *bulletproof syntax* although [it can be retired for good reasons](https://www.zachleat.com/web/retire-bulletproof-syntax/).

 All webfonts should end with `*-webfont.ext` in their filename for following examples.